TaitoUnited/taito-cli/README.md

 ### Admin credentials

-Many tools require you to authenticate only once and then you can run any command without ever supplying your password again.
+Many tools require you to authenticate only once and then you can run any command without supplying your password again.
 For this reason taito-cli supports a separate admin account for accessing critical resources.

 With the `--admin` (or `-a`) option you specify that you would like to run the given command as admin.
 For example, you can authenticate as admin by running `taito -a --auth:prod` and then execute a command as admin by running `taito -a status:prod`.
 Your admin credentials are stored in taito-cli container image using `aes-256-cbc` encryption and you need to enter the decryption key everytime you execute a command as admin.
 Keep the decryption key in a safe place (use a password manager for example).